Do biological molecular machines act as Maxwell's demons?: Discussion: Procesing of free energy versus processing of organization

+The fundamental task of statistical thermodynamics is to link the internal dynamics of 'microstates' of a studied system with the dynamics of 'macrostates' -- the thermodynamic variables.
+In the mesoscopic systems, the thermodynamic variables are fluctuating quantities.
+In any case, the transition from the 'microstates' to 'macrostates' consists in averaging over time.
+The change of the availble knowlege of the 'microstate' is refered to as entropy and the change of the available knowledge of the 'macrostate' as information.

-We have studied fluctuations of the flux difference $J_2 - J_1$, which is the time derivative of the variable $X_2 - X_1$.
-This variable characterizes not energy but the degree of organization of the system.
-In the case of the macroscopic mechanical machines, it could be, for example, the possibly slipping angle of a component wheel to axle.
-In the case of a macroscopic battery (the electrochemical machine), it is the difference between the available electric charge and the unused amount of reductor, both quantities being determined in molecular units.
-Organization $X_2-X_1$ is controlled by force $A_2$.
-The main conclusion of our study is that the free energy processing has to be distingushed from the organization processing, what is schematically illustrated in fig.~\ref{fig12}.
-Note that both free energy and organization are functions of the state of the system.
-As in the case of energy processing coupled to an information transfer considered in ref.~\cite{Deff13}, the reservoirs in fig.~\ref{fig12} include both environment and all the system's degrees of freedom besides these that determine its thermodynamic state.
+In the present paper, we realized such program for the internal dynamics determined by the complex network presented in Fig.~\ref{fig03} and the macroscopic dynamics in the form of a network connecting two chains of natural numbers, which represent the fluctuating concentrations of reagents $X_1$ and $X_2$ related to a single molecule of protein enzyme.
+We considered the open system at steady state, so the concentrations $X_1$ and $X_2$ had to be replaced by the corresponding fluxes $J_1$ and $J_2$.
+Study of the fluctuating flux difference $J_2-J_1$ turned out the most important.
+It is the time derivative of the thermodynamic variable $X_2-X_1$ that characterizes organization of the system.
+In the case of the macroscopic mechanical machines, it could be, for example, the possibly slipping angle of a component wheel to the axle.
+In the case of the macroscopic battery (the electrochemical machine), it is the difference between the available electric charge and the unused amount of reductor, both quantities being determined in molecular units.
+The organization $X = X_2-X_1$ is controlled by force $A_2$ and can be expressed in the energy units as $A_2X$.
+The organization of the macroscopic machines always decreases: the wheels slide with respect to the axles, the batteries wear out.
+This need not be the case of the fluctuating mesoscopic machines.

+The main result of our study is that the free energy processing has to be distinguished from the organization processing, which is schematically illustrated in Fig.~\ref{fig10}, where we distinguish between the action of the perfect machine and the losses.
+Note that both free energy of the perfect machine $F$, energy losses $F_0$ and organization $X$ are functions of state of the system.
+As in Fig.~\ref{fig01}(b), the bound energy and the environment in Fig.~\ref{fig10} are considered to be determined jointly by the internal dynamics of the machine modified by an interaction with the environment.
+In the case of the purely stochastic dynamics, the presence of the thermal bath influences the probabilities of the internal transitions, whereas the constraints influence the probabilities of the external transitions.

-For the systems operating under stationary isothermal conditions, the first and second laws of thermodynamics:
+For the systems operating under isothermal conditions, the first and second laws of thermodynamics: